-Customer service representative responsibilities
+Customer service specialist responsibilities

 Every company is different, but here are four customer service positions and their typical job duties:

-1. Customer service representative
+1. Customer service specialist

 - Performs data entry